Tkag0001/Air-writing/README.md

 This is a sample program for inference.<br>
 In addition, learning data (key points) for hand sign recognition,<br>
 You can also collect training data (index finger coordinate history) for finger gesture recognition.

+### handwritten_classifier.ipynb
+This is model training script for handwritten character recognition.

 ### keypoint_classification.ipynb
 This is a model training script for hand sign recognition.